Welcome to the Isle of Gigha .... a true island experience.

 The Gigha Hotel is situated in Ardminish Village with superb views over the bay.
 You’ll be guaranteed a warm welcome and good food.
-The Hotel also runs a number of self-catering cottages each with their own individual character.
+The Hotel also runs two self-catering cottages each with their own individual character.

 Wherever you choose to stay you can be assured you will experience Gigha’s island hospitality and you’ll soon be planning your next visit.

 You are spoilt for choice when it comes to good food and drink on Gigha.
 From freshly caught seafood, island farmed halibut and oysters to whole milk ice cream from the Gigha cows.